You’re interested in a non-clinical job and dreaming of remote work as a medical copywriter...

 4. Search for Medical Copywriting Jobs with Agencies or Companies

-• Another potential drawback is a glass ceiling that may be lower than many medical jobs.
+Another potential drawback is a glass ceiling that may be lower than many medical jobs.
 You’ll also have a set schedule, deadlines to meet, and no ability to adjust your workflow based on your family or life needs.
+I've also heard that agency work can be high volume, which triggers thoughts of productivity requirements in my mind!

 Can I Start A Medical Copywriting Business While I’m Still Working?